Satellite-im/Uplink-Deprecated/README.md

 To run the app in dev mode simply run `cargo run`.

 The executable has a few command line options that might come in handy:
- - `--path` which changes the folder used for storage, currently it's .cache but later it will go somewher else
+ - `--path` which changes the folder used for storage, currently it's .cache but later it will go somewhere else
  - `--title` which comes in handy if you have more than one window open

-From cargo you might run  `cargo run -- --title "User 1" --path .user1 ` and on some operating systmes you can run with different options in two seperate terminals but you can also run something like this (depending on OS) on that second terminal `.\target\debug\warp_gui.exe --path .user2 --title "User 2"` (note you don't need the extra `--`).
+From cargo you might run  `cargo run -- --title "User 1" --path .user1 ` and on some operating systems you can run with different options in two separate terminals but you can also run something like this (depending on OS) on that second terminal `.\target\debug\warp_gui.exe --path .user2 --title "User 2"` (note you don't need the extra `--`).

 # Local Testing